by Catherine Pratt

 Sometimes when a plan is created, all of the potential options aren’t considered.
 You just immediately think of a solution and go for it.
 When you run into a frustration, it could be an excellent opportunity to brainstorm.
 You may discover far more efficient or cost effective opportunities available just by taking the time to do some research.

-Here’s an example: say you decide to publish a “How To” book.
+Here’s an example: say you decide to publish a “How To” book to answer the most frequently asked questions from your customers.
 You get it all set up and then find out that the printing costs are just too high.
 You could give up on the idea or you could brainstorm.

 During a brainstorming session, you could consider: